-In April 2023, the Committee determined that performance would be measured under the Fiscal 2024 AMIP based on a weighted mix of three performance measures: Net Sales, Comparable EBIT, and FCF.
+In April 2024, the Committee determined that performance would be measured under the Fiscal 2025 AMIP based on a weighted mix of three performance measures: Net Sales, Comparable EBIT, and FCF.
 For our named executive officers other than Messrs.
-Hanson and Sabia, Net Sales, Comparable EBIT, and FCF were each measured at the consolidated enterprise level.
+Sabia and Glaetzer, Net Sales, Comparable EBIT, and FCF were each measured at the consolidated enterprise level.
 For Messrs.
-Hanson and Sabia, half of the Net Sales and Comparable EBIT performance was measured against the performance of the Wine & Spirits Division or the Beer Division, respectively.
-Threshold performance against the enterprise Comparable EBIT performance goal was required for any payment to be made under the Fiscal 2024 AMIP.
+Sabia and Glaetzer, half of the Net Sales and Comparable EBIT performance was measured against the performance of the Beer Division or the Wine & Spirits Division, respectively.
+Threshold performance against the enterprise Comparable EBIT performance goal was required for any payment to be made under the Fiscal 2025 AMIP.

 The Committee selects targets for Net Sales, Comparable EBIT, and FCF that it views as challenging but achievable.
-For Fiscal 2024, each target corresponded to the targeted level of performance under our Fiscal 2024 operating plan approved by the Board in April 2023.
-Building on our strong Net Sales and Comparable EBIT performance for Fiscal 2022 and Fiscal 2023, the Committee continued to set challenging performance goals for Fiscal 2024:
+For Fiscal 2025, each target corresponded to the targeted level of performance under our Fiscal 2025 operating plan approved by the Board in April 2024.
+Building on our strong Net Sales and Comparable EBIT performance for Fiscal 2023 and Fiscal 2024, the Committee continued to set challenging performance goals for Fiscal 2025:

-- the Fiscal 2024 target performance level for Net Sales was set in excess of each of our Fiscal 2023 maximum performance level and actual results; - the Fiscal 2024 target performance level for Comparable EBIT was set in excess of each of our Fiscal 2023 maximum performance level, and actual results; and - the Fiscal 2024 target performance level for FCF was set in excess of our Fiscal 2023 target but below our actual performance results for Fiscal 2023 due to planned incremental capital expenditures related to beer capacity expansion investments in Mexico.
+- the Fiscal 2025 target performance level for Net Sales was set in excess of each of our Fiscal 2024 maximum performance level and actual results; - the Fiscal 2025 target performance level for Comparable EBIT was set in excess of each of our Fiscal 2024 maximum performance level and actual results; and - the Fiscal 2025 target performance level for FCF was set in excess of each of our Fiscal 2024 target performance level and actual results.

-The following chart sets forth the material terms of our Fiscal 2024 AMIP:
+The following chart sets forth the material terms of our Fiscal 2025 AMIP: